microsoft/azure-health-data-services-workshop/resources/docs/FHIR-Starter_ARM_template_README.md

 ## Step 3 - Configure App Roles and API Permissions

-Further configuration is required to define **App Roles and API Permissions** for FHIR-Proxy.
+Further configuration is necessary to define **App Roles and API Permissions** for FHIR-Proxy.

 1. In the **Authentication** blade, click on the link next to the Microsoft identity provider.
 This will open the Azure AD blade.
 <img src="./images/FHIR-PROXY-AUTH7.png" height="410">